Heinrich Fiechtner

 Heinrich Ekkehard Fiechtner (born 29 September 1960 in Stuttgart-Bad Cannstatt) is a German conspiracy theorist, haematologist and internal oncologist, palliative medicine specialist and politician (non-party, formerly AfD, CDU and FDP).

 From 2016 to 2021 he was a member of the state parliament of Baden-Württemberg for Alternative for Germany (AfD).
-He resigned from the party and parliamentary group at the end of November 2017, because he felt there were too many individuals holding anti-Semitic sentiments within the party.
+He resigned from the party and parliamentary group at the end of November 2017, because he felt there were too many individuals holding antisemitic sentiments within the party.
 He identifies as a supporter of Israel and Germany's Jewish population.
 Fiechtner and AfD legislator Wolfgang Gedeon, both doctors, exchanged certificates for exemption from the mask requirement in a video in 2020.

 Fiechtner has been described as a radical critic of public health measures against COVID-19, including mask mandates, tests, and lockdowns.
 He refused to receive vaccinations for COVID-19, and was a member of a pseudoscientific medical group "World Doctors Alliance" which was found to be spreading false and conspiratorial claims about COVID-19.

 Fiechtner was expelled from the Stuttgart State Parliament in 2021 by the police after rebuking members of the other parties for being responsible for a riot during the night in the center of Stuttgart.
 Later, he won a related case on partial claims before the State Constitutional Court of Baden Wuerttemberg.